 -

-Unfortunately, Genkit tools require the main Genkit object, so I used a wrapper function to define the tool in a separate file.
-Good thing is Firebase people are listening to feedback on X, so I hope the
+Unfortunately, Genkit tools require the main Genkit object, so I used a wrapper function to define the tool.

 Example 3: Simple question with a tool call